 According to a Health Professional Fact Sheet, signs of biotin deficiency “typically appear gradually and can include thinning hair with progression to loss of all hair on the body, scaly, red rash around body openings (eyes, nose, mouth, and perineum)” and other possibilities, including brittle nails, lethargy, and even seizures (2).

-If you experience these symptoms, we suggest talking to a doctor about a possible biotin deficiency and about taking some biotin supplements to ensure your levels get back to normal.
+Again, if you experience hair loss, hair fall, hair thinning, or any nail health symptoms, we suggest talking to a doctor about a possible biotin deficiency and about taking some biotin supplements to ensure your levels get back to normal.

 People groups most at risk for Biotin deficiency include those with